CONFIG_LOAD_TEMPLATES

 To update an existing load template, follow the same steps as when creating a new one, but use the same template name.
 You’ll be prompted to confirm if you want to overwrite the existing template.

-Alternatively, you can update the template by manually editing the package JSON (see instructions below).
+Alternatively, you can update the template in the CONFIG_LOAD_TEMPLATES package on the Load Templates tab or by manually editing the package JSON (see instructions below).

 Editing package JSON